HirotakaDango/ArtCODE/README.md

 ## Features:

--user register and login to upload image, can't upload if not register or login *user can delete their post
+*user register and login to upload image, can't upload if not register or login *user can delete their post
-+user can download image from download button -generate thumbnail to save bandwidth
+*user can download image from download button *generate thumbnail to save bandwidth
--add image to your favorite
+*add image to your favorite
 -forum chat to discuss something
 -image tags so you're not had difficult time to find specific image -settings page to manage your account